The Camp Marshall Fatbike Race, now under the stars for 2018!!

 We're excited to partner up with the Snowbirds Snowmobile club and Camp Marshall to produce this race.
 Working with the Camp, the Snowbirds maintain (i.e. create, clear, and groom!) trails over the winter months.
 As part of this race partnership, a new trail system will be created and dedicated to non-motorized winter recreational activities, such as cross-country skiing, snowshowing, and fatbiking.
 This will be open the public beyond just race day.
 A portion of the entry fees will go towards the creation and maintence of these trails.

-A 3 mile course (subject to final course creation) will be biked oce for the Cruiser division, twice for the Novice/Sport fatbike division, and 4 times for the Expert division.
+A 3-4 mile course (subject to final course creation) will be biked once for the Novice/Sport fatbike division, and multiple times for the Expert division.
+Ideally the Novice/Sport is a 45-75 minute effort, with Expert being 60-90 minutes on average.
 The course is primarily double wide tracks and fireroads through the trails of Camp Marshall, but a few sections of flowy singletrack too.
 We'll have the bumdrums fire pits going too, just in case the crisp winter air puts a chill on you.
 There is also a warming hut at the main venue too, and great food for after the race sold by the Snowbirds Snowmobile Club!

 * In the event where there is not enough snow for snowshoes or fat bikes, we'll change the format of the race to be a trail race and open up the bike race to skinnies.
 We'll announce this at least 2 days before the race date.
 We're racing no matter what!